 Assess and Appreciate Yourself

-Make a list of your strengths and weaknesses.
+1) Take inventory of your strengths and weaknesses.
 Start with four strengths and one weakness.
 You may have trouble seeing your strengths, so be prepared to ask a friend, family member, or therapist for help.
 Many of us have been raised to be modest.
 We may discount our talents and take our accomplishments for granted.
 Or we lack perspective, and it takes others to point out our best, most distinctive qualities.

 Don’t Compare Yourself to Others